Shakshuka, the one pan breakfast that is easy to make and tastes delicious!

 How to Make Shakshuka

-If you want, you can also add some bell pepper for some extra flavor.
+If you want, you can also add some bell pepper for some extra flavor and color.

-The first step is to add the onion and sauté them with garlic and oil in a large skillet.
+Add the onion, sauté with garlic and oil in a large skillet or cast iron pan.

-Cook over a medium heat until they are translucent and soft.
+Cook stirring over a medium heat until the onions and garlic are translucent and soft.

-Be sure to keep your attention on the pan so that these ingredients don’t burn and prematurely ruin your dish.
+Keep your attention on the pan so that these ingredients don’t burn or get too toasty.

-Then stir in fresh diced tomatoes and chili pepper flakes, and season with salt and pepper.
+Then add tomatoes (fresh, or canned to save time), chili pepper flakes, then season with salt and pepper.

-Cover and let simmer on a low heat until the tomatoes are cooked and soft, and resemble a tomato sauce.
+Cover and allow to simmer on a low heat until the tomatoes are cooked and soft, and resemble a tomato sauce.

-While the tomatoes and onions cook, crack eggs into a bowl.
+While the tomatoes and onions cook, crack eggs into a bowl, then reduce the heat.

-Using a wooden spoon, make a small nest in the tomato mixture and pour in one egg.
+Using a wooden spoon, make a small nest in the tomato mixture and pour in one egg for each space.

-Finally you will cover and cook the eggs until they are poached.
+Finally, cover the pan and cook the eggs gently until they are poached.

 The common rule for poaching eggs is to cook: